Hello, I’m Victoria.

 As more people seek body–mind–spirit approaches, I’ve learned to ethically weave somatic and holistic methods into therapy, in service of each client’s goals and comfort.

 In my twenties I moved to California—close to the ocean, redwoods, and mountains—where I married, became a mother, and experienced a profound awakening.
-I remembered my original calling to be a therapist, one I had known since ninth grade but buried under practicality and doubt.
+I remembered my original calling to be a therapist, one I had known since ninth grade but buried under 'practicality' and doubt.

 After returning to Kansas City and completing my graduate degree in 2000, I devoted my career to helping people find inner connection, resolve trauma, and build resilience.
 Over the years, I’ve walked through many portals—divorce, remarriage, illness, and midlife transitions—all of which have deepened my understanding of love, safety, and healing.

 I’ve learned that healing is not a destination; it’s a lifelong unfolding.
-We are not meant to do it alone.

 As women, our passages—through motherhood, perimenopause, and beyond—are meant to be witnessed and supported.
-Yet our culture often leaves us feeling like we should manage everything ourselves.
-I want women to know: there’s an easier way.

 My own menopause journey became a profound teacher, revealing that this passage is not only biological but deeply spiritual.
 I keep evolving, right alongside the women I support.